gyovanysantos/oracle-automated-cpu-patching/README.md

-# Oracle Automated CPU Patching
+# Oracle Automated CPU Patching for Windows

 ## Overview
 This repository provides scripts and automation tools for System Administrators to streamline the process of patching Oracle WebLogic Server and upgrading Java.
 The goal is to ensure secure, consistent, and efficient patch management in enterprise environments.
 The scripts are based on Oracle recommendations for applying SPBAT patches.